liamgentile/LyricBox/README.md

 Here is a link to a short presentation describing my project and process at a conceptual level: https://www.loom.com/share/87a8d7df933f40089cce8fb3e3341934

+I am currently in the process of finding a permanent home for the LyricBox webapp.
+I will update that here as soon as it is launched.

 ## Project Summary

 ### Premise